RULES & REGULATIONS

 I. SCHOOL UNIFORM

-- Students are to wear the prescribed school uniform for all school activities.
-No modification to the uniform is allowed.
+● Students are to wear the prescribed school uniform and modification to the uniform is not allowed.
 Boys are only allowed to alter the length of the pants so that it covers the ankles.

-- Long pants must not taper towards one end.
+● Long pants must not be tapered till they become tight or slim fit.
 They must be long enough to cover the ankles.

 II.
 PE & CCA ATTIRE